 If you’ve ever padded around your child’s bedroom barefoot, tidying up quietly whilst they sleep, and then stepped on a rogue piece of Lego, you’ll know how crucial good toy storage is.
 The never-ending array of books, toys, jigsaws, games and dressing up equipment litters every child’s bedroom, and it only gets worse as they grow.
 Creating clever, practical storage that the child can access easily is imperative in designing a space that works for both them and you.
 Don’t be afraid to experiment, and to talk to your child about what they need in order to keep their toys organised, although many will just want them strewn across the floor; that’s the easiest access after all!

-This modular, basket storage in a stylish ash coloured unit adds something fun yet practical to most kids’ bedrooms or even the playroom.
-Baskets are great for toy storage; keep toys streamlined and organised with one type in each container.
+Basket storage is stylish and adds something fun yet practical to most kids’ bedrooms or even the playroom.
+Baskets are great for toy storage; keep toys streamlined and organised.
 They’re also a great way to encourage the children to clean up after themselves too.

 #2 Keep it Bespoke